We invite UK architects to complete an Equality and Diversity (E&D) survey. Here you can ﬁnd the anonymised data we have collected.

 The E&D survey has recently been revised so that the gender and sexuality categories are more inclusive.
 It has also being expanded to include socio-economic information as we feel this is an important trend to monitor.
 As we collect new data we will update the information here.

-The information below is accurate as of 11 August 2020 and will next be updated in November 2020.
+The information below is accurate as of 8 November 2020 and will next be updated in January 2021 after the retention fee period has closed.

 The survey is optional and currently we hold E&D data for 66.4% of the Register.